Advanced Wine Service

 - Identify customer problems and resolve them in a way that meets their needs and the business needs.

 - Assist in the creation and ongoing development of a wine list, including offering advice on the selection and pricing of wines to meet customer and business needs.

 - Share your wine service expertise with other members of the service team in informal training sessions.

 To gain the Advanced Wine Service qualification candidates will be required to:

 Complete a programme of training

 There are four parts to the Advanced Wine Service module :

 - Demonstration of basic restaurant service skills in a short role-play based on a typical restaurant scenario.
-(This is the same as the assessment for the WSET® Level 1 Award in Wine Service.
-Candidates who already hold the level 1 Award do not need to repeat this part).
+(This is the same as the assessment for the HoReCa Wine Professional course.
+Candidates who already passed the qualification do not need to repeat this part).

 - Creation of a session plan for a short training session on a particular aspect of wine service to be assigned by your assessor.